NuSkooler/enigma-bbs/README.md

 * [Smooth](https://16colo.rs/tags/artist/smooth)/[fUEL](https://fuel.wtf/) for lots of dope art.
 Why not [snag a T-Shirt](https://www.redbubble.com/people/araknet/works/39126831-enigma-1-2-software-logo-design-by-smooth-of-fuel?p=t-shirt)?
 * Al's Geek Lab for the [installation video](https://youtu.be/WnN-ucVi3ZU) and of course the [Back to the BBS - Part one: The return to being online](https://www.youtube.com/watch?reload=9&v=n0OwGSX2IiQ) documentary!
 * Alpha for the [FTN-style configuration guide](https://medium.com/@alpha_11845/setting-up-ftn-style-message-networks-with-enigma%C2%BD-bbs-709b22a1ae0d)!
+* Huge shout out to [cognitivegears ](https://github.com/cognitivegears) for the various fixes, improvements, and **removing the need for cursor position reports** providing a much better terminal experience!

 ...and so many others!
 This project would be nothing without the BBS and artscene communities!